Words for “no” and “yes” in England and America

 Dr Stephen Howe is an associate professor at Fukuoka University in Japan but grew up in the East of England.
 Last year, he was a Visiting Fellow at Wolfson College, Cambridge University.

 In 2018 I published a study on two forms of “yes” and “no” in British English previously unknown to the academic literature.
 Neither of these special emphatic forms is recorded in the Oxford English Dictionary, the Survey of English Dialects or the English Dialect Dictionary.
 However, in my study, I found jearse and dow in a large swathe of Eastern England from the Colne to the Humber.
 These forms of “yes” and “no” are also used in Northeast America.
+In my fieldwork in the USA in 2020, I found dow and/or jess in all states of New England except Connecticut, as well as in New York State.
 Colonists from Eastern England likely brought dow and jearse to New England in the seventeenth century; four hundred years later, this distinctive feature of Eastern English still survives.

 In 2015, I was a guest on BBC Radio, talking about jearse and dow in Eastern England.
 Click here to read about my research on BBC.com.
 To read about the connections between the East of England and New England, read on.